 The University maintains a large Bookstore in the Students' Union Building.
 The Bookstore offers new and used textbooks, course materials and supplies.
 It has a comprehensive selection of current best sellers, reference books and nonfiction books, including one of the largest medical and technical book selections in Western Canada.
 The Bookstore also offers an extensive selection of crested clothing, gifts, and home accessories.
-The MicroStore, found on the Main Floor, offers educationally-priced computer hardware, software, and accessories.
-See www.bookstore.ualberta.ca or phone (780) 492-4215 or toll free
+See www.bookstore.ualberta.ca or phone (780) 492-4215 or toll free 1-888-933-9133.